Costa Rica Digital Nomad Visa Guide (2024)

 Do I need to book or rent a place in Costa Rica as part of the visa application?

-Yes, you do need proof of accommodation for the entirety of your stay in order to get a digital nomad visa in Costa Rica.
+Yes, technically you do need proof of accommodation for the entirety of your stay to get a digital nomad visa in Costa Rica.
 This proof needs to be a signed and notarized contract

 As long as the contract is signed by the owner of the property you’re staying at and you get it notarized, the authorities will accept it as proof of accommodation.